Purdue Global Commitment Trial Period

 - You are ineligible to receive Title IV financial aid until the completion of the trial period and until all admissions requirements are met.

-If you reapply for admission within 6 months of your enrollment being cancelled, you must submit an appeal to the Dean of your program.
 Students reapplying for admission will not be eligible for Purdue Global Commitment again.

-Onsite students must return all textbooks; failure to do so will result in a charge for those textbooks not returned.
 If you purchased textbooks for an undergraduate program, you may return them without charge at this point.
 If you purchased textbooks for a graduate program, you will be subject to the return policy of the seller and are encouraged to closely review this policy.

 If you are a first-term student at Purdue Global, you are considered conditionally admitted to the University and will not be fully admitted into your program until all documents required for admission to your program are received and approved.
 As a conditionally admitted student, you are considered nondegree-seeking until you are fully admitted to your program.
 Conditionally admitted students may, however, enjoy all the rights and resources of a fully admitted student and are obliged to uphold all of the University's policies; however, you are not eligible for Title IV federal financial aid while in this conditional status.